 Do mimosas contain alcohol?

 Mimosas usually have alcohol rich sparkling wine or champagne in them.
 However, when you find a good quality non-alcoholic sparkling wine or champagne, there is no reason why you can’t enjoy the dry yet sweet taste of this classic cocktail.

 There are plenty of non-alcoholic sparkling wine out there but most still have a residual amount of alcohol.
-I prefer Buonafide 0.0 wines as they are traditionally and Italian made.
+My favorite brand is Buonafide 0.0 wines as they are traditionally and Italian made.
 As stated by them directly…

 Grapes are selected from sustainably farmed vineyards , harvested and produced (fermented) in traditional wine making methods.
 At the end of the wine fermentation process, the next step in the processing is removing the alcohol from the wine in a natural “Reverse Osmosis” filtration method by our Italian Certified Alcohol-Free Wineproducer partner, while maintaining the wines healthy benefits and superior quality.